Misfits-Rebels-Outcasts/ShaderMuse/README.md

 <img src=documentation/FireShaderEffectsDigitalCompositingPipeline.jpeg width="40%" height="40%">

-Check out the compiled app of Shader Muse: [Pipeline](https://apps.apple.com/us/app/nodef-photo-filters-effects/id1640788489).
+Check out the compiled app of Shader Muse: *[Pipeline](https://apps.apple.com/us/app/nodef-photo-filters-effects/id1640788489)*.

-## Adding Smoke to Fire Effects
+## Adding Smoke to the Fire Effect

 1. Download and run the Shader Muse [Pipeline](https://apps.apple.com/us/app/nodef-photo-filters-effects/id1640788489) app -
 2. In the Presets of the app, tap on the FIRE preset to apply the Fire Effect.